 Your first 24 hours have yielded nothing and you are about to give up.
 Not all is lost yet.
 Dogs have a way to get home after their run of adventure gets boring or when they need food.
 He may be on his way back home.

-Meanwhile, here is what to do if your dog runs away and your first day search has not given you anything:
+Meanwhile, here is what to do if your dog runs away and your first day searching has not given you anything:

 1. Design a poster: you will need a poster to keep the search going on.
 Put in it a recent picture of your dog and vivid description.
 Include your phone number and address.
 If possible, announce a reward but do not mention the amount you will be giving.
 A meager reward will turn away people while a hefty reward will make them think your dog is so valuable and they may try selling him instead.